I've been a cat owner for most of my life and have learned many tips and tricks for keeping cats happy and healthy.

 - Weight of Carrier: 2.7 Pounds

 - Airline Approved?
 Yes, the Mr. Peanuts carrier is approved on most airlines for in-cabin use.
 As with any carrier, check with your specific airline to be sure.

 - Several color combinations to choose from.

 Note: The useable space inside is 17" Long x 10" High x 9.5" Wide due to padding and the fleece liner.

 The interior dimensions of most carriers are slightly less than the exterior dimensions due to padding and a fleece base.
-Keep this mind as you decide on a carrier for your cat.
+Keep this mind as you decide on a carrier.

 5. Petmate Two-Door Top Load Kennel